Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Experiments

 \subsection{Results}

+We present our main results on the standard benchmarks including CelebA, WaterBirds, and Colored-MNIST.
+In the rest of this section, our method is denoted by BPA, which stands for bias pseudo-attribute.

 \paragraph{CelebA} Before evaluating our frameworks, we first thoroughly analyze the CelebA dataset in terms of algorithmic bias among the attributes.
 There are a total of 40 attributes in the CelebA dataset.
-For simplicity, the bias attribute is fixed to \textit{gender}, and we analyze the relation to the targets given by other 39 attributes.
-We select the target attributes that have at least 10 images in the test split, for the reliable evaluation results\footnote{The removed target attributes are 5 o'clock shadow, bald, rosy cheeks, sideburns, goatee, mustache and wearing necktie.}.
-We suppose that the algorithmic bias exists between target and bias attributes when a baseline model gives a large performance gap between its overall accuracy and unbiased accuracy (\eg, $>$5\% points).
-We found that 26 out of 32 attributes have spurious correlation to gender, and report the results for the attributes.
+The bias attribute is fixed to \textit{gender}, and we analyze its relation to the attributes of the target candidates given by the rest of 39 attributes.
+We accept the target attributes if the smallest group given by its combinations with the bias attribute in the test split contains at least 10 examples for statistical stability\footnote{The removed target attributes are \textit{5 o'clock shadow}, \textit{bald}, \textit{rosy cheeks}, \textit{sideburns}, \textit{goatee}, \textit{mustache}, and \textit{wearing necktie}.}.
+We suppose that the spurious correlation exists between target and bias attributes when a baseline model gives a large performance gap between its overall accuracy and unbiased accuracy (\eg, $>$5\% points).
+We found that 26 out of 32 attributes have spurious correlation to \textit{gender}, and report the results for the attributes.
 See our supplementary files for more detailed analysis.